Why it’s so hard to recycle coffee cups—and why that’s finally starting to change

 All of this is about to change.
 The recycled paper industry in the United States is redesigning its systems to salvage the paper from these containers, then sanitize and recycle it.
 This couldn’t come at a better time.
 Since the pandemic started, curbside recycling has increased 7% while office paper recycling has dramatically decreased.
 At the same time, Americans have been ordering more food to their homes, making it even more crucial to find a recycling solution for these plastic-lined containers.

-Georgia-Pacific Recycling, which collects approximately 6 million tons of paper products a year, is equipping two of its 14 facilities to be able to separate the paper from plastic.
+Georgia-Pacific, which collects approximately 6 million tons of paper products a year, is equipping two of its 14 facilities to be able to separate the paper from plastic.
 Three years ago, it invested $45 million to put this technology in place in Green Bay, Wisconsin, and Muskogee, Oklahoma, installing a filter in its pulping machine that removes the polyethylene plastic from the paper.
 It then sends the paper through the regular recycled paper stream, where it appears in Georgia-Pacific’s products, such as paper towels for restaurants and toilet rolls for commercial buildings.

 This filtering technology isn’t new.
 A smaller outfit called Pratt Recycling has been doing it for several years, but it’s taken longer for big players like Georgia-Pacific partly because it’s expensive to retool their infrastructure, which is often larger and older.
 “Our Green Bay mill is close to 100 years old,” says John Mulcahy, Georgia-Pacific’s VP of sustainability.
 “You don’t make these large investments unless there is a pretty good justification and return.”